Shop History

 embroidery) Brazilian embroidery, Punchneedle embroidery and a bit of

 crewel and Stumpwork.
-I also do machine embroidery on my Pfaff as well
+I also do machine embroidery as well

-as gardening, baking, card-making and beading.
+as gardening, baking, paper crafts and beading.
 I've rarely met a

 hand-working hobby I didn't like :-).